STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Our story →

-Confidentiality and ongoing care.
-The phimosis consult and prescription are confidential.
+Confidentiality.
+The consult is confidential.
 We do not notify your regular GP, employer, school, or insurer by default.
-The medication appears as a generic prescription item on your pharmacy record; if you would prefer this not appear on your My Health Record, the Specialist GP can adjust settings during the consult.
-A summary letter to your regular GP can be sent with your explicit consent if you want continuity for general medical care — useful particularly if a urology referral is needed and you want your regular GP to track the surgical pathway alongside your wider care.
+A summary letter to your regular GP can be sent with your explicit consent if you want continuity for general medical care.

 Frequently asked questions